• Home

 "I don't think I'm the guided tour type."

 What if you really enjoy it, though?
-We've had more than one husband coerced into a tour by his wife, who ended up really enthusiastic by the end.
-We even have a "husband-friendly" tour option with no quilts or girly stuff.
+We've had more than one husband coerced into a tour by his wife, who ended up quite enthusiastic by the end.

 "How will the guide know what I'm interested in?"